iotifiedBigYus/mustapekka/diary.md

 Started on a new pathfinding algorithm that generates a graph of paths.

 TODO:
 - fix bug where player leaves ground while jumping under a block

+## Sam, 26.7.24

+Worked on the pathfinding.
+The idea is based on Atrejo's algorithm, but the logic regarding reach by jumping is still not done.